AptsCom/au_pair/README.md

     end

+(Note that for security reasons, you probably want to read in the tokens from an environment variable as opposed to storing them in your source code.)

 Then in your application controller, or in individual controllers if you want to limit authentication to certain actions:

     class ApplicationController < ActionController::Base